HaxNet/vim_notes/README.md

 ### instructions

+create a directory called notes in your /home/notes/

-1. add both auto_push_notes.sh and create_notes.sh into your script folder.
+add both auto_push_notes.sh and create_notes.sh into your script folder.
 If you don't have one, create one.

-2. In your terminal
+In your terminal

 > crontab -e